It is so often forgotten that this group of much maligned animals has the same capacity to suffer as any other animal in Australia.

 Where there is a proven case of severe damage due to an overpopulation of introduced animals, Animals Australia advocates humane, non-lethal methods of population control such as fertility control which has the potential to be far more effective in reducing populations of introduced species.
 However, currently governments are unwilling to prioritise fertility control research on the basis of cost, and land managers generally require the 'quick fix' lethal methods rather than longer term and ongoing sound management techniques.

-Once again—because the suffering of animals caught in traps, or dying from ‘1080’ poison is out of view of the general community—cruel attempts to kill animals by such inhumane means continue.
+Once again — because the suffering of animals caught in traps, or dying from '1080' poison is out of view of most of the general community — cruel attempts to kill animals by such inhumane means continue.

 Words such as 'feral' or 'pest' do not reduce the capacity of these animals to suffer horrendous deaths, or reduce our responsibility to apply the same consideration to these species and therefore to find humane solutions.